ackermannd/vagrant-webgrind/README.md

 vagrant-webgrind
 ================

-A Sample Vagrant Box with a working webgrind installation and example Xdebug trace file
+A Sample Vagrant Box with working webgrind installation and example Xdebug trace file

 How to access webgrind
 ======================